 Andrew is a strategic and passionate senior executive who delivers business objectives with a track record of success.
 He has proven success in the development and implementation of strategic business plans and the management of revenue and budgetary targets.
-Demonstrated experience in the public and private sector at sporting, entertainment and corporate organisations, working across all levels of the business whilst managing teams of various sizes.
+Andrew also has demonstrated experience in the public and private sector at sporting, entertainment and corporate organisations, working across all levels of the business while managing teams of various sizes.

 Kate Worden MLA

 For years Kate has been a sports volunteer and administrator across local AFL, Netball and Basketball Clubs.
-She has a degree in Indigenous Affairs and is a graduate of the Institute of Company Directors, and has previously served as an elected member of the City of Darwin, Kate is a Board Member for the Duke of Edinburgh NT Chapter.
+She has a degree in Indigenous Affairs and is a graduate of the Institute of Company Directors.
+Previously an elected member of the City of Darwin, Kate is a Board Member for the Duke of Edinburgh NT Chapter.

-In 2015 Louise completed the Asialink Business Leader’s Course and she has been Executive Officer of Artback NT, the Northern Territory’s visual and performing arts touring agency, for over ten years.
-She is passionate about the arts sector: in particular the role of arts in creating healthy communities and in supporting diversity, creativity and critical pathways for employment and well being.
+In 2015 Louise completed the Asialink Business Leader’s Course and she has been Executive Officer of Artback NT, the Territory’s visual and performing arts touring agency, for more than 10 years.
+Louise understands the role the arts play in supporting diversity, creativity and pathways for employment and wellbeing.

 Judith O’Hearn OAM